bizzome/fancy_automation/README.md

 # fancy_automation
-One of those to make your day easier
+One of those to make your day easier.

 # Setup